RebeccaStevens/oxide-Plugin-UiBuilderLibrary/README.md

 This includes setting the element's bounds, color and children.

 The render function must return a boolean.
+This boolean is only used when refreshing the content of an already open element.
-This boolean indicates whether or not the element's content has changed since the last rendering of the element (it has no effect for the first render).
+It indicates whether or not the element's content has changed since it was last rendered (it has no effect when opening a closed element).

 ## Dos and Don'ts

 Each rendering of an element must add all the same children in the same order.
 You cannot dynamically add or remove them.

 ❌ Don't
 ```cs
 if (comeCondition) {
   rootPanel.AddPanel((panel) => {});